anonymousGPEC2/GPEC_CODE/README.md

 The experiment code is located in ./Tests

 ## Setup
 Due to file size constraints, the datasets must be downloaded separately and the models must be trained.
-For convenience, the data and model files for the census experiments have been uploaded to the Github repository.
+For convenience, the data and model files for the census and cos experiments have been uploaded to the Github repository.
 Other datasets can be downloaded from Pytorch (MNIST and f-MNIST) or from the UCI data repository.
 To train the black-box models used in the experiments section, the code is located in ./Tests/Models/blackbox_model_training

 In addition, the following repositories should be downloaded (optional -- used for explainer comparisons in the experiments).
-In the folder one level above GPEC_Anonymous_Code, download the following repositories:
+In the folder one level above GPEC_CODE, download the following repositories:
 * **Modeling-Uncertainty-Local-Explainability** (Used for BayesLIME and BayesSHAP algorithms) https://github.com/dylan-slack/Modeling-Uncertainty-Local-Explainability
 * **cxplain** (CXPlain algorithm) https://github.com/d909b/cxplain
 * **BivariateShapley** (Used for Shapley Sampling Values algorithm) https://github.com/davinhill/BivariateShapley

 ## Uncertainty Figures (Figure 4)
 These experiments estimate the uncertainty for a grid of test samples, which are visualized as a heatmap in Figure 4.
 The code is located in ./Tests/uncertaintyfigure/a_kernel_test_rev2.py.
 Running this file will save the results in ./Files/Results.
 Note that for performance reasons, the Decision Boundary samples and EG kernel matrix is precomputed in this experiment.
-The files for Census dataset can be downloaded from https://github.com/anonymousGPEC/GPEC.
+The files for Census dataset and Cos toy dataset are already uploaded in the repository (./Files/Models).
 The files for other datasets can be calculated in ./Tests/Models/blackbox_model_training